RuleBasedIntegration/RuleBasedIntegration.github.io/downloadRubi.md

 PacletInstall[FileNameJoin[{path, "Rubi-4.16.1.0.paclet"}]
 ```
 where **<font face="courier">path</font>** is the full path name of the Downloads directory on your computer.
-This command installs the latest version of Rubi on your computer as a package in Mathematica's paclet repository.
+This installs the latest version of Rubi on your computer as a package in Mathematica's Paclets repository for packages.
 Use the command
 ```mma
 First[PacletFind["Rubi"]]["Location"]